Part One: Onboarding

 - Dankort — A special kind of Visa card that you need in case you want to pay some small shops (like hair dressers), or the government for some things (like changing doctors and getting a new yellow card), or to travel outside Denmark without getting travel fees.
 For some reason, banks are hesitant to hand these out.
 Requires an existing account, and maybe a yellow card…

 - Taxes/SKAT — Fun fact, the word for the Danish tax agency, Skat, translates to “sweetie”.
 The Danes are weird about their love of taxes.
 The good news is that if you have a simple situation, you will simply receive a notification via eBoks/digital post in February saying what you owe or get back.
-It’s not like in the US where you need to fill out your tax paperwork, but if you have things to report (such as donations that were not automatically reported, or additional income), then you will have to manually add those online at the end of the tax year.
+It’s not like in the US where you need to fill out your tax paperwork, but if you have things to report (such as donations that were not automatically reported, additional income, or cleaning fees that you want to get a tax break for!), then you will have to manually add those online at the end of the tax year.

 The following steps can be done with a bit more leisure, but most within 90 days of arrival.